James Mangold's unrealized projects: Wicked

 In July 2010, Mangold (along with directors J. J. Abrams, Ryan Murphy and Rob Marshall), was considered to direct the film adaptation of the Broadway musical Wicked.

 The Gunslinger

 In December 2010, it was reported that Mangold was attached to direct The Gunslinger, a revenge thriller for New Regency written by John Hlavin.
 Described as a contemporary Western, the script centers on an ex-Texas Ranger who sets out to punish the men who killed his brother.

 City State remake

 In October 2011, Mangold was reported to be remaking the Icelandic crime thriller City State as his next film after he finished production on The Wolverine.

 The Red Circle

 In July 2012, it was reported that film producer Arthur M. Sarkissian approached Mangold to direct The Red Circle, the long-in-development remake of the French film Le Cercle Rouge.
 According to Sarkissian, the film was to begin production the following Summer and shoot in Hong Kong and Macau.

+Cop Land TV series

+In 2013, Deadline reported that Miramax and Starz agreed to develop and co-finance a one-hour TV version of Cop Land; Mangold and Bryan Goluboff were said to be writing the pilot script.
+By 2025, Variety asserted that a series based on Cop Land was still in the works, with Mangold's involvement in place.
+A year later, it was officially announced by Deadline that the series was in development at Paramount Television with him directing, and Robert Levine writing the script.